Why Engineers Choose Grade 5 Titanium Fasteners

 Therefore, components made of this material will often be found in industries such as medical, marine, aerospace and chemical processing where these qualities are essential.

 Titanium Socket Cap Screws tend to be used in medical applications such as bone replacement, biomedical implants and dental implants.
-Titanium Washers are another comment that is regularly used in the medical industry for instruments and prosthetics.
+Titanium Washers are another type of component regularly used in the medical industry for instruments and prosthetics.

 Being stronger and lighter than steel, they are also a popular choice for aircraft assemblies where they can be used for jet engines, fan blades, landing gear and more.